celevitz/touRnamentofchampions/README.md

 - `season`: Season number
 - `episode`: Episode number
-- `round`: Stage of the tournament: Play-in, Qualifier semi-final, Qualifier final, Round of 32, Round of 16, Quarterfinals, Semifinals, Final
+- `round`: Stage of the tournament: Qualifier semi-final, Qualifier final, Round of 32, Round of 16, Quarterfinals, Semifinals, Final
 - `challenge`: Variable to help distinguish rounds within the same Coast & Round
 - `coast`: Are they East or West Coast?